 - A couple of hours later, offer the seed mix, but substitute a formulated diet for only 10% of the seeds.
 Mix the pellets with the seed so your bird has to work around the pellets to get to the seed.
 You may want to grind some of the pellets and sprinkle them over the seed so the bird can get accustomed to the taste of the formulated diet.

-- Once you are sure your bird has at least tried the pellets, start to decrease the seed and increase the pellets in small increments until you get to the desired amount of seeds fed.
+- Once your bird has at least tried the pellets, start to decrease the seed and increase the pellets in small increments until you get to the desired amount.

-- If your bird is still reluctant to try the pellets, you can offer the seed mix for only an hour or two a couple of times a day, with a dish of the pellets available all the time.
+- If your bird is still reluctant, you can offer the seed mix for only an hour or two a couple of times a day, with a dish of the pellets available all the time.

 - Be patient.
 For really stubborn birds, the gradual shift may take months rather than weeks.

 - If your bird is in the stubborn category, keep a close eye on his or her weight (invest in a small gram scale and weigh regularly).